 - Turn the air conditioner on

 During the summer season, you should allow your Frenchie to spend time in an air-conditioned room.
-They best suit temperature between 18-23 C degrees.
+They best suit temperatures between 18-23 C degrees.
 Therefore, place your Frenchie’s bed in the coolest place in the house and out of direct sunlight to prevent him from overheating.

 Cooling beds represent great tools for helping a dog to breathe easier when they become overheated.
 They feature a sort of cooling gel that can lower the dog’s body temperature.
 In most cases, they’re also made of a special cooling fabric that is waterproof and provides a cooling effect.
-The following one Self-cooling pad bed is available in 2 colors, many sizes, and features a cooling gel.
+The following Self-cooling pad bed is available in 2 colors, many sizes, and features a cooling gel.